agmeyer4/atmos/README.md

   Includes SLURM job submission scripts and templates for running workflows on HPC clusters.

 # Demos
 The best way to get started with the atmos package is to run the Jupyter notebooks in the `atmos.ipynbs` directory.
-These notebooks provide examples of how to use the various functions and utilities provided by the package.
+These notebooks provide examples of how to use some of the various functions and utilities provided by the package.

 # Contact and Acknowledgements
 This work is being carried out under the direction of Dr. John C. Lin in the Land-Atmosphere Interactions Research (LAIR) group at the University of Utah, Atmospheric Sciences Department.